 Koreshan Unity Settlement was founded in the late 1800s by pioneers seeking a utopian community.
-Today, visitors can explore 11 historic structures plus the Victorian era gardens of a National Register of Historic Places religious settlement.
-Visitors are encouraged to enjoy a picnic or a nature hike.
+Today, visitors can explore 11 historic structures plus the Victorian-era gardens of a National Register of Historic Places religious settlement.
+Enjoy a picnic or a nature hike.
 Camp among 60 secluded sites, all with water and electrical hook-ups.
-The Ghost Walk and Tour is held annually in January and February.
-Park Location: 3800 Corkscrew Road Estero, FL 33928
+The Ghost Walk and Tour is held every year in January and February.

+Park Location: 3800 Corkscrew Rd.
+Estero, FL 33928

-155 Lovers Key State Park
+Lovers Key State Park